 One of Carnival's luxury brands, Seabourn, has not released any plan to reduce its fleet size.

 As the smallest fleet in the Carnival Corporation company, Cunard will not sell or retire any ships.

 The second-largest cruise company, Royal Caribbean Group, has not been as quick to jump to ship sales or retirements, just yet.
 Royal Caribbean Group consists of Royal Caribbean International, Celebrity Cruises, Azamara, Silversea, HAPAG-LLOYD CRUISES, and TUI Cruises.
 Pullmantur is no longer listed as a brand on RCLCorporate.com.

 Richard Fain, chairman of Royal Caribbean Group, said that the line does not have any plans to sell ships off at this time.
-Sadly one of Royal Caribbean's subsidiaries, Pullamtur, filed for reorganization and has confirmed that Sovereign and Monarch, former Royal Caribbean International ships, are heading to the scrapyard.
+Sadly one of Royal Caribbean's subsidiaries, Pullamtur, filed for reorganization and has confirmed that Sovereign and Monarch, former Royal Caribbean International ships, are undergoing scrapping in Turkey.
 The Royal Caribbean Group held a 49% stake in Pullmantur.